-Dr Lyn Gum has worked as a clinical nurse and midwife for over 30 years, including 14 years as a rural nurse/midwife.
+Dr Lyn Gum worked as a clinical nurse and midwife for over 30 years, including 14 years as a rural nurse/midwife.
 Her PhD (Flinders University, 2017) explored interprofessional education and collaborative practice in rural settings in South Australia.
 Lyn's academic teaching interests have spanned across postgraduate Masters degrees and undergraduate degree teaching in the fields of clinical education, medical, midwifery and nursing education.

 About me

-Dr Lyn Gum has worked as a clinical nurse and midwife for over 30 years, including 14 years as a rural nurse/midwife.
+Dr Lyn Gum worked as a clinical nurse and midwife for over 30 years, including 14 years as a rural nurse/midwife.
 Her PhD (Flinders University, 2017) explored interprofessional education and collaborative practice in rural settings in South Australia.
 Lyn's academic teaching interests have spanned across postgraduate Masters degrees and undergraduate degree teaching in the fields of clinical education, medical, midwifery and nursing education.

 About me